Labor Studies Skills Courses 2023

 Facilitator: Cassie Williams

-This course explores how art has been used in social movements to organize, its impact, and how to incorporate it into our organizing strategies.
+Art has been used throughout history to inform, tell stories, and to make change.
+This course will explore how art has been used in social movements to organize and how to incorporate it into our organizing strategies.